the-programmers-hangout/awesome-science/README.md

 Also known as Geoscience, this is just an all encompassing term for sciences related to Earth.
 Topics here include Geology, Oceanography, and Meteorology.
 #### Tutorials
 #### Textbooks/Books
+- [Geology: A Complete Introduction](https://www.amazon.ca/Geology-Complete-Introduction-David-Rothery/dp/147360155X) - A great book for anyone looking to get started learning about the basics of how the planet works.
 #### Useful Links
 #### Youtube Videos
 #### Youtube Channels